numpy/numpy/doc/neps/nep-0036-fair-play.rst

    these "officialy sanctioned" mechanisms for overriding or interacting with NumPy.

+   If these mechanisms are deemed insufficient, please start a discussion on the mailing list before monkeypatching NumPy.

 Questions & Answers
 -------------------

-**Q:** We would like to distribute an optimized version of NumPy that utilizes MKL.
+**Q:** We would like to distribute an optimized version of NumPy that utilizes special instructions for our company's CPU.
 You recommend against that, so what are we to do?

 **A:** Please consider including the patches required in the official NumPy repository.
 Not only do we encourage such contributions, but we